rwaldron/tc39-notes/es8/2017-03/mar-22.md

 MM: No, own means placement on the instance.
 It's already placed using defined property semantics and configurable, that should apply to other places.

 AWB: In the current class design when we place properties.
-Like when we say "own" without the private visibility we're talking about defining a property
+Like when we say "own" without the private visibility we're talking about defining a property.

 MM: I do mean it's specific to properties.
 If it's private, then it's not a property and the issue of configurability doesn't matter.